Summary and Setup

 Download Plate1-Blue-A-12-Scene-3-P3-F2-03.czi (CC BY 4.0 Licence) from the open microscopy environment pages to your working directory.

-During these lessons we will use the napari image viewer and the napari-aicsimagio plugin to load imaging data files of various file formats.
-For beginners we recommend using Anaconda to install and manage these packages.
-The first step is to download and install Anaconda.
+During these lessons we will use the napari image viewer and BioIO to load imaging data files of various file formats.

 The remaining instructions are written assuming you will be installing and running the software from a terminal.
 Follow the instructions below to open a terminal on your operating system.

-- Windows: Click Start > Search for Anaconda Prompt > Click to Open
+- Windows (if you used Anaconda): Click Start > Search for Anaconda Prompt > Click to Open

 - macOS: Launchpad > Other Application > Terminal